halpeter/Excel-Analysis/README.md

 # Excel-Analysis
-Performing analysis on a large dataset including conditional formatting, using pivot tables to create a variety of charts, and reating summary statistics tables.
+Performing analysis on a large dataset including conditional formatting, using pivot tables to create a variety of charts, and creating summary statistics tables.

 ## Background